 Lying Creator: Overlapping with Exact Words.
 Before the second season began airing, Greg Weisman stated that it would continue on minutes after the last season finale ended.
 While this is technically true, it is very misleading, since the scene that does take place right after the first season lasts less than a minute and is followed by a five year Time Skip.

-Name's the Same: Artemis' mother used to be a villain named Huntress.
+Artemis's mother used to be a villain named Huntress.
 She's unrelated to Huntress of the Batman-related DC books.
 Her comics counterpart was created first (by some decades) and was renamed "Tigress" once the other was introduced.